Itelina/dsp/05-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

 'Lambda' is an "anonymous" function or just simple functions consisting of a single statement, the result of which is the return value.
-They are defined using the lambda keyword.
+They are defined using the 'lambda' keyword.
+These functions are convenient for data analysis because 1) less typing and 2) many data transformation functions take functions as arguments.

+An example use of lambda is :
+sorted(['foo', 'card', 'bar', 'aaaa', 'abab'], key=lambda x: len(set(x)))
+#sorts string by the number of distinct letters in each string

 ---